Welfare and Support

 If you would like to discuss anything related to your residence, then Tracy is the person to see, her office is in the main Grizedale admin block (A06).

-If you would like to speak with someone outside the college system, the University has a Counselling and Mental Health service, where counsellors and mental health advisors work collaboratively with you to provide professional support on issues such as personal, family, social or academic matters.
+If you would like to speak with someone outside the college system, the University has a Student Mental Health service, where mental health practitioners work collaboratively with you to provide professional support on issues such as personal, family, social or academic matters.

 Lancaster Nightline is a listening and information service run by students for students at Lancaster University.
 Nightline aim to provide a night-time contact point offering a wealth of free information or just a non-judgemental listening ear.
 All calls made to Nightline are confidential and remain completely anonymous.
 You can contact Nightline by telephone (01524 594444), email, instant messaging or Skype.